NeuraVisionLab/CAPE/README.md

 ## Training pipeline

 Refer to [this branch](https://github.com/NeuraVisionLab/CAPE/tree/full-training) if you are interested in the full training pipeline.
 Please note that the CAPE loss is computed after the model is already trained to some extent using a pixel-wise loss.
+The default parameters for the loss are the ones that are used during the training of our models.

 ## Installation